 8- Physically disconnect any paralleled batteries from one another.

 9- Leave batteries on-board, less risk of injury or dropping a battery doing this.
-Alternatively, remove & store in a cool dry location.
+Alternatively, if in a warm climate, remove & store in a cool dry location.

 10- In the spring, re-test the open circuit voltage of each battery before re-connecting the bank.
 The batteries should all be within a few mV of each other.